 (3) In 2020, the Authority refunded approximately 20 million dollars of bonds.
 The above amounts represent normal principal and interest payments.

 Net revenue of the Authority is pledged for the Authority's revenue bonds.
-Net revenue is defined as all revenue (plus excess reserves) of the Authority less operating expenses, excluding depreciation.
+Net revenue is defined as all revenue (plus excess reserves) of the Authority is pledged for the Authority's revenue bonds.

 Source: Financial Statements